 We also have accounts receivable financing programs under receivables purchase agreements ("RPAs") with Wells Fargo Bank, N.A. and Citibank, N.A. that allow for the sale of our accounts receivable in an amount up to 100% of our outstanding qualifying accounts receivable balances and receive cash consideration equal to the total balance, less a discount margin equal to LIBOR plus 1% to 3%.
 The RPA agreements provide the banks with the ability to add or remove customers from these programs based on, among other things, the level of risk exposure the bank is willing to accept with respect to any customer.
 The fees the banks charge us to purchase the receivables from these customers can also be impacted for these reasons.
-Under the RPAs, accounts receivable sold which remained outstanding at March 31, 2020 and December 31, 2019 were \$288.3 million and \$405.9 million, respectively.
-The reduction in accounts receivable sold for the first quarter of 2020 was driven primarily by lower fuel prices and the decline in activity in our commercial aviation and marine business during the latter part of the quarter as a result of the COVID-19-related impact on air travel, cruise operations and fuel prices.
+Under the RPAs, accounts receivable sold, which remained outstanding at June 30, 2020 and December 31, 2019 were \$92.6 million and \$405.9 million, respectively.
+The reduction in accounts receivable sold for the second quarter of 2020 was driven primarily by lower fuel prices and the decline in activity in our commercial aviation and marine businesses as a result of the impact of the pandemic on airlines and cruise lines.

 Short-Term Debt.
-As of March 31, 2020, our short-term debt of \$53.6 million primarily represents the current maturities (within the next twelve months) of Term Loan borrowings, finance lease obligations and a secured borrowing associated with the transfer of tax receivables.
+As of June 30, 2020, our short-term debt of \$53.8 million primarily represents the current maturities (within the next twelve months) of Term Loan borrowings, finance lease obligations and a secured borrowing associated with the transfer of tax receivables.